heare-io/heare-config/README.md

 $ MY_CONFIG__FOO="value" MY_CONFIG__BAR="10.0" ./main.py
 $ FOO="value" BAR="10.0" ./main.py
 ```
+*Note:* At this time, quotations and other escape characters are not supported.

 #### Multiple Values with ListSettings
 Environment Variables allow for multiple values to be specified for a single property using comma-separated values.

 ```shell
 # environment variables